venkataharish341/GS/jackson-json-type-info-annotation/README.md

-  This is the main class.
-We are serializing/deserializing polymorphic types with these annotations.
+  We are serializing/deserializing polymorphic types with these annotations. (@JsonTypeInfo, @JsonSubTypes)

     Serializing:
     ------------